Lecrapouille/TimedPetriNetEditor/README.md

 ## Generate C++ code file (GRAFCET aka sequential function chart)

-After watching this nice French YouTube video https://youtu.be/v5FwJvtGaEw, in where GRAFCET is created manually in C for Arduino, I extended my editor for generating GRAFCET in a single C++ header file.
-Since my project mainly concerns timed Petri net, the editor is not intended to follow all the GRAFCET norm (consider it as bonus while GitHub pull requests are welcome) and therefore cannot edit transitivities and simulate inputs.
-As consquence, you will have to write manually the missing methods in your own C++ file:
+After watching this nice French YouTube video https://youtu.be/v5FwJvtGaEw, in which GRAFCET is created manually in C for Arduino, I extended my editor for generating GRAFCET in a single C++ header file.
+Since my project mainly concerns timed Petri net, the editor is not intended to follow all the GRAFCET norms (consider it as a bonus while GitHub pull requests are welcome) and therefore cannot edit transitivities and simulate inputs.
+As consequence, you will have to write manually the missing methods in your own C++ file:
 - `P0()`, `P1()` ... to let you add the code for actions when places are activated (usually to update actuators).
-You have to implement one method to for each place.
+You have to implement one method for each place.
-- `T0()`, `T1()` ... to let you add the code of the transitivity (boolean logic) of the associated transition (usually condition depending on system sensors).
+- `T0()`, `T1()` ... to let you add the code of the transitivity (boolean logic) of the associated transition (usually, condition depending on system sensors).
 Return `true` when the transition is enabled, else return `false`.
 You have to implement one method for each transition.